Find Affordable College Courses

 7% Racial-Ethnic Minorities*

 Bowling Green State University - Main Campus tops the list of the most popular school in the U.S. for assistive/augmentative technology and rehabilitation engineering majors who are seeking their graduate certificate.
 Roughly 18,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,776 per year, while in-state graduate students, on average, pay $8,017 per year.
-For the 2020-2021 academic year, 41 graduate certificates were handed out to assistive/augmentative technology and rehabilitation engineering majors at BGSU.
-About 95% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,010 per year, while in-state graduate students, on average, pay $8,418 per year.
+During the most recent year for which we have data, 41 people received their graduate certificate in assistive/augmentative technology and rehabilitation engineering from BGSU.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #2